 Treatment for Ankle Pain in Mesa, AZ

 The key to eliminating ankle pain is to use non-invasive treatment techniques that make recovery times shorter for our patients.
 Ankle surgeries often lead to more pain after the procedure is completed.
-Dr. Jolley and Dr. Raczkowski implement a wide variety of chiropractic and physical therapy techniques in the initial phases of recovery that may include hands on manual therapy, electrical stimulation, ice, ultrasound, and dry needling to specific rehabilitation exercises as the pain and swelling is reduced to ensure our patients return to work and continue to enjoy active lifestyles.
+Dr. Jolley implements a wide variety of chiropractic and physiotherapy techniques in the initial phases of recovery that may include hands on manual therapy, electrical stimulation, ice, ultrasound, and dry needling to specific rehabilitation exercises as the pain and swelling is reduced to ensure our patients return to work and continue to enjoy active lifestyles.
 An example of some exercises you may be prescribed include:

 - Walking figure 8’s